Last updated on June 29th, 2018 at 10:47 am

 One of my favorite dips or spread for wraps is hummus.
 This recipe is a pretty classic basic recipe, one you cannot go wrong with.
 All you need are a handful of ingredients and a food processor.
 This recipe isn’t flashy with a long name or fancy ingredients.
 It simply is about as easy as you can get.

 It really is one of the easiest dips you can make and it’s so delicious with fresh ingredients.
 Homemade hummus is the way to go because you know what you’re putting in it and you can adjust it to your taste buds.
 That’s the beauty of making it yourself, you can play around with the recipe, add a bit more lemon juice, a bit more garlic, less paprika, more cumin, it’s all up to you.
 Perfect it until it suits your taste buds.
+I love to serve this hummus with my homemade naan, it’s a match made in heaven!
 Every single time I make it, it’s gone right away.
 There are never any leftovers, that should tell you something.

 One ingredient that is a must in hummus is the tahini paste which is really a condiment made from sesame seeds and oil.
 You’re going to want a good tahini paste, one that’s not bitter.
 There are so many versions of hummus, from so many different ingredients, but chickpeas or garbanzo beans are used in your basic hummus recipe.
 There are many techniques as well to making hummus, such as removing the skin from the hummus which will result in a smoother hummus, however, I’d rather spend my time doing something else than spending a lifetime removing skin from my chickpeas, but hey that’s just me.